sbmjamiu/requirement-analysis/README.md

 Use Case Diagrams are visual representations of how users interact with a system.
 They help define system scope and improve stakeholder communication.

-### Benefits:
+### Benefits of Use Case Diagrams:
-- Clarify system functionality
+- Clarify system scope and interactions
-- Improve requirement validation
+- Improve communication between stakeholders
-- Support test case development
+- Provide a high-level overview of system functionality
+- Serve as a foundation for creating test cases

 ### Hotel Booking System Use Case Diagram: